Lesterpaintstheworld/terminal-velocity/findings/knowledge_gaps.md

 3. **Societal Impacts of AI Integration**:
    - Insufficient documentation on the societal changes resulting from AI integration, particularly in marginalized communities.

+4. **Integration of Thematic Elements**:
+   - Need for clearer connections between themes of AI autonomy and economic transformation within character arcs.

+5. **Cultural Context**:
+   - Gaps in understanding how AI integration affects cultural norms and values in society.

 ## Next Steps
 - Review and address these gaps in future narrative developments.